JeffBNimble/LoLBookOfChampions-ios-sqlite/Readme.md

 * Open the workspace in either XCode or AppCode, compile and run the app

 # Introduction
 LoL Book of Champions is an iOS application that is more a playground for some key tech I wanted to play with than anything else.
 However, it is a simple League of Legends Champion Browser.
+I am fortunate to work at Riot Games and this application also shows off the champion imagery from the talented artists at Riot Games.
 It uses the [Riot Games Developer API](http://developer.riotgames.com) to obtain champion data.

 **NOTE**
 The application uses my personal Riot Games Developer API key to access the service to retrieve champion data.
-If you do anything more than run the app once to see it, please register for your own key at [](http://developer.riotgames.com).
+If you do anything more than run the app once to see it, please register for your own key at [http://developer.riotgames.com](http://developer.riotgames.com).
 It's free.
 If you already have a League of Legends account, just login with your LoL credentials to get your key.

 The application has only two screens: